Adam Rutherford: Public speaking and outreach

 Rutherford is a frequent speaker at scientific and academic events and a guest at local science and sceptical events, such as Skeptics in the Pub.

 In 2013, he was an invited speaker at the QED conference in Manchester, and at the 2013 North East Postgraduate Conference, and delivered the 11th Douglas Adams Memorial Lecture at the Royal Geographical Society in London for Save the Rhino International.
 In 2012, he delivered the annual Darwin Day Lecture for Humanists UK.
 In 2019, he delivered the Humanists UK Voltaire Lecture; the lecture formed the basis of his future book How to Argue With a Racist.

 Rutherford was a judge and host of the award ceremonies for the 2012 and 2013 Google Science Fairs.

-In June 2017, Rutherford participated in a public discussion with Alan Alda at the University of Dundee, on the occasion of Alda's receiving an honorary degree from that institution.
+In June 2017, he participated in a public discussion with Alan Alda at the University of Dundee, on the occasion of Alda's receiving an honorary degree from that institution.
 In November 2017, he participated in a debate with Robert Winston on the subject of superhumans at the University of Southampton.